godwokenrises/godwoken-doc/docs/evm_training/evmTask3.md

 ---
 id: evmTask3
-title: 3.
-Issue a Smart Contract Call to the Deployed Smart Contract
+title: Invoke a Smart Contract Call to the Deployed Smart Contract
 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";